General Data Protection Regulation

 How do I make a complaint or exercise my rights under the GDPR?

-Information about how to make a complaint or exercise certain rights under the GDPR is outlined in the respective privacy notices, linked above, and should be submitted using the forms below
+Information about how to make a complaint or exercise certain rights under the GDPR is outlined in the respective privacy notices, linked above, and may be submitted using the forms below

 What is FIT’s responsibility?